google/WebFundamentals/src/content/en/updates/2018/05/lighthouse3.md

 few changes:

 * **Simulated throttling**.
 Previously Lighthouse actually throttled your page before running audits.
-Now, Lighthouse uses a new internal auditing engine, condenamed Lantern, that runs your audits under your normal network and CPU settings, and then estimates how long the page would take to load under mobile conditions.
+Now, Lighthouse uses a new internal auditing engine, codenamed Lantern, that runs your audits under your normal network and CPU settings, and then estimates how long the page would take to load under mobile conditions.
 * **Smaller waiting periods**.
 To determine that a page has finished loading, Lighthouse